-Muhammad et al. (2013) confirmed the effectiveness of B. bassiana $1 \times 10^6$ , $1 \times 10^7$ and $1 \times 10^8$ spores/mL on A. gossypii and found the uppermost concentration ( $1 \times 10^8$ spores/mL) proved to give maximum control within short period of time.
+Muhammad et al. (2013) confirmed the effectiveness of B. bassiana 1×10^6 , 1×10^7 and 1×10^8 spores/mL on A. gossypii and found the uppermost concentration (1×10^8 spores/mL) proved to give maximum control within a short period of time.
 Similar observations were made by Arun et al. (2018) and they reported that the entomopathogenic fungi, B. bassiana were found to be effective against L.erysimi.
 These findings are in line with our observations.
-Khadija Javed et al. (2019) confirmed that maximum aphid mortality was observed with the treatment of L. lecanii and B. bassiana under lab conditions correlates with our results in watermelon even under field condition also.
+Khadija Javed et al. (2019) confirmed that maximum aphid mortality was observed with the treatment of L. lecanii and B. bassiana under lab conditions correlates with our results in watermelon even under field conditions also.

-Ahmed et al. (2016) found the role of B.bassiana against the adults of cabbage aphid, Brevicoryne brassicae under laboratory conditions at three tested concentrations ( $10^5$ , $10^6$ and $10^7$ spores/mL).
-After 7 days of application, the resulting mortality percentages were 37.77%, 60.00% and 73.33% respectively under field conditions.
-This finding is supported by our observation.
+Ahmed et al. (2016) found that the role of B.bassiana against the adults of cabbage aphid, Brevicoryne brassicae under laboratory conditions at three tested concentrations (10^5 , 10^6 and 10^7 spores/ mL).
+The resulted mortality percentages after 7 days of application were 37.77%, 60.00%, and 73.33% respectively under field conditions.
+This finding is supported with our observation.
 Ravi and Nakat (2017) found that the combination of Entomopathogenic fungi as L lecanii 1.15 % WP + M. anisopliae 1.15 % WP was the most effective treatment as compared to standard check dimethoate suppressing of A.gossypii population in Okra.
-Similar findings by Arun Janu et al., (2018) were found in A. gossypii which correlate with the present investigation.
+Similar findings by Arun Janu et al. (2018) were found in A. gossypii which are correlating with the present investigation.

-Rosalind et al. (1995) showed that strain of B. bassiana (1×10spores/ mL) reduced pea aphid, Acyrthosiphon pisum population up to 97.9 % under field conditions.
+Rosalind et al. (1995) showed that strain of B. bassiana (1×10^{15} spores/ mL) reduced pea aphid, Acyrthosiphon pisum population up to 97.9 % under field conditions.
 Khan et al. (2012) also proved the same results showing 80% mortality caused by the filtrate application of B. bassiana while 57% mortality caused by conidia on 6th day of application.
-The present findings are in close agreement with Singh et al. (2008) who reported that L. lecanii @ 10 spores(mL-1) dose was effective in controlling the aphid population to 75.79 %.
-While, Kadam et al. (2008) showed that the L. lecanii @ 6 × 10 (cfu .m.L-1) 0.3 % had reduced the initial population of M.persicae in mustard.
-Palande and Pokharkar (2005) reported that the biological activity of V. lecanii against B brassicae with mortality from 16.3 to 93.3 % by the concentrations of $1 \times 10^3$ to $1 \times 10^9$ cfu/ mL. are in line with our investigation.
+The present findings are in close agreement with Singh et al. (2008) who reported that L. lecanii @ 108 spores/ mL dose was effective in controlling the aphid population to 75.79 %.
+While, Kadam et al. (2008) showed that the L. lecanii @ 6 × 105 cfu/ mL 0.3 % had reduced the initial population of M.persicae in mustard.
+Palande and Pokharkar (2005) reported that the biological activity of V. lecanii against B brassicae with mortality from 16.3 to 93.3 % by the concentrations of 1 × 103 to 1 × 109 cfu/ mL. are in line with our investigation.

-Similarly, Poprawski et al. (1999) also reported that the B. bassiana based myco insecticide was effective against brown citrus aphid, Toxoptera citricida and observed rapid kill of 94.4% and 79.8% with 5 $\times$ 10 and 2.5 $\times$ 10 conidia ha-1 respectively.
-Neelam et al. (2003) tested the L. lecanii at the concentration of 10, 10,10 conidia mL-1 against L. erysimi and reported the highest mortality of 80% 96 hrs of treatment at the concentration of 10 conidia mL-1.
+Similarly, Poprawski et al. (1999) also reported that the B. bassiana based myco insecticide was effective against brown citrus aphid, Toxoptera citricida and observed rapid kill of 94.4% and 79.8% with 5×10^{13} and 2.5 $\times 10^{13}$ conidia ha-1 respectively.
+Neelam et al. (2003) tested the L. lecanii at the concentration of 10^6 , 10^7 , 10^8 conidia mL-1 against L. erysimi and reported the highest mortality of 80% 96 hrs of treatment at the concentration of 10^8 conidia mL-1.
 Nirmala et al. (2006) and Asi et al. (2009) found that the, L. lecanii, M. anisopliae and P. fumosoroseus can effectively control aphid.
-Furthermore, Vu et al. (2007) reported that among the fungi tested, L. lecanii, P.fumosoroseus B. bassiana, M.anisopliae, Cordyceps scarabaeicola and Nomuraea rileyi, performed as the best in controlling A. gossypii.
+Furthermore, Vu et al. (2007) reported that among the fungi tested, L. lecanii, P.fumosoroseus B.bassiana, M.anisopliae, Cordyceps scarabaeicola and Nomuraea rileyi, performed as the best in controlling A. gossypii.